 Transferable courses with a grade of "D-" or above may apply to degree requirements unless a grade of "C-" is specifically required.

 A minimum of a "C-" must be earned in English composition and introductory math courses to be applicable towards completion of degree requirements.
 Courses requiring a "C-" or better are: EN 101 English Composition, EN 102 English Composition, MATH 100 Intermediate Algebra, MATH 110 Finite Mathematics, MATH 112 Precalculus Algebra, MATH 113 Precalculus Trigonometry and MATH 115 Precalc Algebra & Trig.
 If a grade below a "C-" was earned in one of the aforementioned English composition or introductory math courses, the course will still be included on the student’s transcript and included in the calculation of the student’s higher education GPA.

 A minimum of 50 percent of the coursework required to earn a baccalaureate degree at The University of Alabama must be earned at a baccalaureate degree-granting institution, and a minimum of 25 percent of the coursework required for the degree must be earned at The University of Alabama.
 Students should contact their college of enrollment for the specific number of hours required for their degree.

 The policies and procedures for determining GPA and applying transfer credit are discussed in each college’s section of The University of Alabama Undergraduate Catalog.

 Evaluation of Credit from Non-Traditional Sources

 Credit by Examination

 Credit by examination and credit for several types of out-of-class experiences are recognized by The University of Alabama.
-Credits can be earned through satisfactory completion of one of the standardized national exams including, but not limited to, the Advanced Placement (AP) program, the International Baccalaureate (IB) program, General Certificate of Education (GCE) Advanced and Advanced Subsidiary Level Exams and the College Level Examination Program (CLEP).
+Credits can be earned through satisfactory completion of one of the standardized national exams including the Advanced Placement (AP) program, the International Baccalaureate (IB) program, General Certificate of Education (GCE) Advanced and Advanced Subsidiary Level Exams and the College Level Examination Program (CLEP).

 Credit hours earned by examination and/or out-of-class experiences are not considered UA institutional coursework, and therefore, may not be applied toward fulfillment of: